-- Fever, $\geq 100^{\circ}$ F axillary (armpit) - Signs of possible severe illness, including unusual lethargy, irritability, persistent crying, difficult breathing, uncontrolled coughing. - Diarrhea, defined as increased number of stools compared with the child's normal pattern, with increased stool water and/or decreased form. - Blood in stools not explained by dietary change, medication or hard stools.
+- Fever, $\geq 100^{\circ}$ F - Signs of possible severe illness, including unusual lethargy, irritability, persistent crying, difficult breathing, uncontrolled coughing. - Diarrhea, defined as increased number of stools compared with the child's normal pattern, with increased stool water and/or decreased form. - Blood in stools not explained by dietary change, medication or hard stools.

-- Vomiting two or more times in the previous 24 hours unless the vomiting is determined to be due to a non-communicable condition and the child is not in danger of dehydration. - Persistent abdominal pain continuing for more than 2 hours or intermittent pain associated with fever or other signs or symptoms. - Mouth sores associated with an inability of the child to control his or her saliva, unless the child's physician or local health officer states the child is noninfectious. - Rash with fever or behavior change until a physician has determined the rash to be non-communicable. - Purulent conjunctivitis, defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep, and including a child with eye pain or redness of the eyelids or skin surrounding the eye. - Infestation (e.g., scabies, head lice), until 24 hours after treatment has been initiated (head lice) or completed (scabies). - Tuberculosis, until the child's physician or local health authority states the child is non-infectious. - Impetigo, until 24 hours after treatment has been initiated. - Streptococcal pharyngitis, until 24 hours after treatment has been initiated, and until the child has been without fever for 24 hours. - Varicella, until 6 days after onset of rash or until all lesions have dried and crusted.
+- Vomiting two or more times in the previous 24 hours unless the vomiting is determined to be due to a non-communicable condition and the child is not in danger of dehydration. - Persistent abdominal pain continuing for more than 2 hours or intermittent pain associated with fever or other signs or symptoms. - Mouth sores associated with an inability of the child to control his or her saliva. - Rash with fever or behavior change until a physician has determined the rash to be non-communicable. - Purulent conjunctivitis, defined as pink or red conjunctiva with white or yellow eye discharge, often with matted eyelids after sleep, and including a child with eye pain or redness of the eyelids or skin surrounding the eye. - Infestation (e.g., scabies, head lice), until 24 hours after treatment has been initiated (head lice) or completed (scabies). - Tuberculosis, until the child's physician or local health authority states the child is non-infectious. - Impetigo, until 24 hours after treatment has been initiated. - Streptococcal pharyngitis, until 24 hours after treatment has been initiated, and until the child has been without fever for 24 hours. - Varicella, until 6 days after onset of rash or until all lesions have dried and crusted.